-If you feel very anxious about having your bone marrow biopsy, you might be able to have a sedative to help you relax during the procedure.
+If you feel very anxious about having your bone marrow biopsy, you might be able to have a method of sedation to help you relax during the procedure.
 Ask your medical team about this beforehand.

 Having your biopsy

 On the day of your biopsy, the person performing it should explain again why you need one, and what it involves.
-They should make sure that you are still happy to go ahead.
+They should make sure that you are still happy to go ahead and ask you to give your consent.
 During the biopsy, they should tell you what is happening and anything you need to do.

-- First, the doctor or nurse helps you get into the right position to have your biopsy.
+- First, the healthcare professional helps you get into the right position to have your biopsy.

 - Most bone marrow biopsies are taken from the back of your hip bone (pelvis).
 For this, you lie on your side and curl up, with your knees pulled up towards your chest.

-- Occasionally, the sample is taken from your breastbone (sternum).
+- Rarely, if it is not possible to take a sample from your pelvis, a sample is taken from your breastbone (sternum).
 In this case, you lie on your back.

 - Make sure you’re comfortable before the biopsy starts – you need to keep as still as possible during the procedure.

-- The doctor cleans the area of skin where they will take the sample.
+- The healthcare professional cleans the area of skin where they will take the sample.
 They then inject a local anaesthetic under your skin.
 This might sting for a few seconds but then it goes numb.

-- The doctor then sucks out a sample of liquid (a ‘bone marrow aspirate’).
+- The healthcare professional then sucks out a sample of liquid (a ‘bone marrow aspirate’).
 You might feel a sharp pain or a pulling sensation but it should pass almost immediately.

-- Sometimes only a bone marrow aspirate is needed.
-However, usually, the doctor also takes a sample of harder bone marrow tissue (a ‘bone marrow trephine’).
+- Often, a sample of harder bone marrow tissue is also taken (a ‘bone marrow trephine’).
 If they are doing the biopsy by hand, they use a different needle for this.
 If they’re using a powered needle, they reattach the drill to take the sample.
 When the doctor takes the sample of harder tissue, you might feel a dull ache or a pushing sensation.
 This should also pass quickly.

-- The doctor takes out the needle and puts a dressing on the area.
+- The needle is removed and a sterile dressing is applied to the area.